Ring Size Guide

 To resize your ring, we make a small incision in the band and extend or tighten it as required.
 Once that’s completed, the gap is soldered and polished to seamlessly hide any evidence of alterations.

 Don’t forget, engagement rings average 2mm in width but the wider the ring, the more likely the ring size won’t be accurate.
-Since around 40% of rings need resizing, we offer you a complimentary first re-size to make things nice and simple.
+Since around 40% of rings need resizing, we offer you a complimentary first re-size to make things nice and simple (US, UK & European customers only).

 You can download our free printable ring sizer below.